LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 5. Any third parties can use the data to continue their commercial offerings e.g. CIPFA

 Many libraries have shown wiling to adjust their normal process.
 But we need a combined and sector-led approach.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">we will miss <a href="https://twitter.com/CIPFA?ref_src=twsrc%5Etfw">@cipfa</a> day when it&#39;s gone. &quot;there was this day in the year when data collected by public libraries was released. it was 6 months late, and no-one was actually allowed to see it. but we always got a quote from a man from waterstones telling us how inefficient we were&quot;</p>&mdash; Libraries Hacked (@librarieshacked) <a href="https://twitter.com/librarieshacked/status/1203012116468375552?ref_src=twsrc%5Etfw">December 6, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *[CIPFA]: The Chartered Institute of Public Finance and Accountancy